Dinhh1/DHImageProgressHud/README.md

 ## Installation

 ### Manual Installation
 * Sorry cocoapods not available yet.
-I'm still in the middle of getting things togehter.
+I'm still in the middle of getting things together.
 * Drag the `DHImageProgressHud/DHImageProgressHud` folder into your project.
 * Add the **QuartzCore** framework to your project.